Canada Federal Skilled Worker Express Entry?

 Some notes on work experience and the Federal Skilled Worker Class:

-Federal skilled worker points work experience are available on the following basis.
+Federal skilled worker points work experience is available on the following basis.

 Federal skilled worker points for age are available on the following basis: